sherry725/cloudnative/AWS Cloud Technical Essentials.md

 Availability and fault tolerance are built-in.

 If you want to deploy your workloads and applications without having to manage any EC2 instances or containers, you can use AWS Lambda.
 There are three primary components of a Lambda function: the trigger, code, and configuration.

+AWS Networking
+WHAT ARE IP ADDRESSES?
+In order to properly route your messages to a location, you need an address.
+Just like each home has a mail address, each computer has an IP address, which is a 32-bit address.

+WHAT IS IPV4 NOTATION?
+Typically, you don’t see an IP address in this binary format.
+Instead, it’s converted into decimal format and noted as an Ipv4 address.

+If you wanted to express IP addresses between the range of 192.168.1.0 and 192.168.1.255, one way is by using Classless Inter-Domain Routing (CIDR) notation.
+CIDR notation is a compressed way of specifying a range of IP addresses.
+For example, 192.168.1.0/24 means the first 24 bits of the IP address are fixed, 32 total bits subtracted by 24 fixed bits leaves 8 flexible bits.
+Each of these flexible bits can be either 0 or 1, because they are binary.
+That means you have two choices for each of the 8 bits, providing 256 IP addresses in that IP range.

+A VPC is an isolated network you create in the AWS cloud, similar to a traditional network in a data center.
+When you create a VPC, you need to choose three main things.
+The name of your VPC.
+A Region for your VPC to live in.
+Each VPC spans multiple Availability Zones within the Region you choose.
+A IP range for your VPC in CIDR notation.
+This determines the size of your network.
+Each VPC can have up to four /16 IP ranges.

+Create a Subnet After you create your VPC, you need to create subnets inside of this network.
+Think of subnets as smaller networks inside your base network—or virtual area networks (VLANs) in a traditional, on-premises network.
+In AWS, subnets are used for high availability and providing different connectivity options for your resources.
+When you create a subnet, you need to choose three settings.
+The VPC you want your subnet to live in, in this case VPC (10.0.0.0/16).
+The Availability Zone you want your subnet to live in, in this case AZ1.
+A CIDR block for your subnet, which must be a subset of the VPC CIDR block, in this case 10.0.0.0/24.

+For AWS to configure your VPC appropriately, AWS reserves five IP addresses in each subnet.
+A common starting place for those who are new to the cloud is to create a VPC with a IP range of /16 and create subnets with a IP range of /24.

+To enable internet connectivity for your VPC, you need to create an internet gateway.
+Think of this gateway as similar to a modem.
+Just as a modem connects your computer to the internet, the internet gateway connects your VPC to the internet.

+A virtual private gateway allows you to connect your AWS VPC to another private network.
+Once you create and attach a VGW to a VPC, the gateway acts as anchor on the AWS side of the connection.
+On the other side of the connection, you’ll need to connect a customer gateway to the other private network.
+A customer gateway device is a physical device or software application on your side of the connection.
+Once you have both gateways, you can then establish an encrypted VPN connection between the two sides.